 Necessity: Often confused with duress, necessity, as a defence strategy, signifies that the offence was committed as it seemed absolutely necessary to prevent a greater harm or imminent threat to one’s life.
 Although difficult to prove in Court, Necessity too is a suitable defence strategy in this case that can help avoid charges.

 Under Section 547B Crimes Act, Public Mischief of “making a false statement” is a summary offence.
 However, it is only a commonly held misconception that summary offences aren’t really criminal offences when the fact remains that they are indeed criminal offences that are dealt before a magistrate in the Local Court.

-Discuss your best legal options if you are charged with the offence of “making a false statement” with us today in a FREE consultation.
+Discuss your best legal options if you are charged with the offence of “making a false statement” with us today in a consultation.